MRFP: Learning Generalizable Semantic Segmentation from Sim-2-Real with Multi-Resolution Feature Perturbation: Experiments

 \subsection{Implementation Details}

-The baseline segmentation model employed is DeepLabV3+ \cite{chen_encoder-decoder_2018}, implemented with Resnet50 \cite{he2016deep} and MobileNetv2 \cite{sandler2018mobilenetv2} backbones, both utilizing a dilation rate of 16.
+The baseline segmentation model employed is DeepLabV3+ \cite{chen2018encoder}, implemented with Resnet50 \cite{he2016deep} and MobileNetv2 \cite{sandler2018mobilenetv2} backbones, both utilizing a dilation rate of 16.
 All backbones used for training are pretrained on ImageNet \cite{deng2009imagenet}.
 All experiments use SGD \cite{krizhevsky2012imagenet} optimizer with a momentum of 0.9 and 1e-4 as the weight decay.
 Initial learning rate is set to 0.01 and is decreased according to polynomial rate scheduler with a power of 0.9.
 All Resnet50 and MobileNetv2 backbone models are trained for 40k iterations with a batch size of 16 for both single and multi-domain generalization settings.
 Our augmentation, dataset splits and validation settings are consistent with \cite{choi2021robustnet}.
-For the randomly initialized HRFP module, He initialization is used for the convolutional weights and the batch-norm layer parameters are sampled from a Gaussian distribution with a standard deviation of 0.5.
-During the training process, both the NP+ and HRFP modules within MRFP are subjected to independent randomization, each with a probability of 0.5.
+For the randomly initialized HRFP module, the batch-norm layer parameters are sampled from a Gaussian distribution with a standard deviation of 0.5.
+During the training process, NP+, HRFP and HRFP+ modules are subjected to independent randomization, each with a probability of 0.5.
 Inference of the trained models are conducted on the baseline segmentation network DeepLabV3+ only.
 To ensure equitable evaluations, all the results reported in this subsection are averaged over three separate runs for fair comparisons.
+Further implementation details are provided in the supplementary material.